koyunkyung/archive-uoft/README.md

 # Kamala Harris Rises as the 2024 Election Front Runner: A Poll-of-Polls Forecast
-## How Poll Aggregation Reveals US Presidental Race Trends [!!!UPDATE IT TO MAIN RESULTS!!!]
+## How Poll Aggregation Reveals US Presidental Race Trends

 ## Overview